 Undue Influence Attorneys in Northern Virginia

-At the Law Office of Hale Ball, we always recommend that our clients begin planning their estates as early in life as possible.
+At the Law Office of Hale Ball, we always recommend that our clients begin planning their estates as early in life as possible in order to not risk leaving their affairs intestate.
 However, we also recognize that a number of Virginians wait until they’ve reached their senior years or until a health crisis has occurred.
 When people delay their estate planning until they are elderly or in distress they are often susceptible to receiving bad advice from trusted parties or family members.
 In the estate planning field, this is often referred to as exerting “undue influence.

 Signs of Undue Influence

 Undue influence often occurs when a person of advanced years or in a vulnerable physical or mental state is encouraged by an interested party to form or alter his or her will.
 As a consequence, future heirs may suddenly find that their share of the estate has been inexplicably decreased, or that they’ve been cut out of the will altogether.
 Furthermore, they may only learn of this after the testator is deceased.
 When this is the conscious, well-reasoned decision of the testator, there is little that can be done about it.
 However, when it appears that the testator has been manipulated, the will may be contested on the grounds of undue influence.
 A typical example of this would be a new spouse who encourages a mentally unstable testator to change his or her will to exclude children from an inheritance so that he or she would gain a larger share.

 Our Role In Preventing Claims of Undue Influence

 The lawyers of the northern Virginia firm of Hale Ball recognize that the best way to prevent claims of Undue Influence—or any other contestation of a will—is to make sure that it is prepared properly in the first place.